Armies Battles and Sieges Colours and Standards

 Same as before but with red leg clothes.

-During the Scanian campaign of 1709-1710, a Swedish spy report stated that the Life Guard had "red coats and cloaks with yellow cuffs and collars".
-The uniform issued in 1707 clearly had the reverse colours, but the Life Guards seem to have brought an older uniform with them during the campaign in order to reduce wear and tear on the regular uniform.
-Whether it consisted of the red cassocks with yellow lining that were abolished in 1702 or whether the Life Guards had red coats in 1702-1707 is unclear.
+During the Scanian campaign of 1709-1710, a Swedish spy report stated that the Foot Guards had "red coats and cloaks with yellow cuffs and collars".
+The uniform issued in 1707 clearly had the reverse colours, but the Foot Guards seem to have brought an older uniform with them during the campaign in order to reduce wear and tear on the regular uniform.
+Whether it consisted of the red cassocks with yellow lining that were abolished in 1702 or whether the Foot Guards had red coats in 1702-1707 is unclear.
 Non-commissioned officers and musicians did have red coats in 1702-1707, but the officers had ponceau red coats with paille yellow facings from 1708 which were the reverse colours compared to the privates.

 (Queen's Life Regiment)